SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 The ``chooseBestColor()`` function begins with an availability guard.
 If the platform version is too old to use ``ColorPreference``, it falls back to behavior that's always available.
-After the guard,
-the rest of the function's code can use APIs like ``ColorPreference``.
+After the ``guard`` statement, you can use APIs that require macOS 10.12 or later.

 In addition to ``#available``,
 Swift also supports the opposite check using an unavailability condition.